Kaarthikeyan-4542/excel_sales_analysis/README.md

 Analysis by Age Bracket

 ## Dashboard:
-Designed an interactive dashboard with:
+Designed an interactive dashboard by inserting slicers:

 Bar charts for Bike Purchases by Gender and Marital Status